harmin-parra/pytest-report-extras/docs/user_guide.rst

       escape_html: bool = False  # Whether to escape HTML characters in the comment.
   )

-Auxiliary method to get a code block format of a string:
+Auxiliary method to get the code block format of a string:

 .. code-block:: python